vzhukovskii/che-bookmark-plugin/README.md

 #### Nodes

-To display the results of stored bookmarks there are two types of nodes used.
-Group node and Bookmark node.
+There are two types of nodes which are used to display the results of stored bookmarks: Group node and Bookmark node.

 Example of `org.eclipse.che.ide.bookmarks.tree.BookmarkGroupNode`:
 ```